BDD testing on Bridgetown

 Why minitest?

-Install the Minitest Plugin
+uninstall the Minitest Plugin

-The basic install looks like:
+The basic uninstall looks like:

 bin/bridgetown configure minitesting

-bundle install --with test
+bundle uninstall --with test

 Run the Default Tests